2025 NFL Draft: How high will Ashton Jeanty, others go after the 'year of the running back'

 Other top RB prospects

-Skinny: If this draft class didn't have Jeanty in it then Hampton would've likely been the first running back off the board.
-He had 1,500+ yards rushing and 15 rush touchdowns in each of the last two seasons.
-He used his imposing size to rush for 1,222 yards after contact which was the second-most in FBS behind Jeanty.
-Scouts were surely impressed by his NFL combine performance where at nearly 6 feet and 221 pounds he ran the same 40 time as Bijan Robinson (4.46 sec).
+If this draft class didn't have Jeanty in it, then North Carolina's Omarion Hampton would've likely been the first running back off the board.
+He had 1,500-plus yards rushing and 15 rushing touchdowns in each of the last two seasons.
+He used his imposing size to rush for 1,222 yards after contact, which was the second-most in the FBS behind Jeanty.
+Scouts were surely impressed by his NFL combine performance where at nearly 6 feet and 221 pounds he ran the same 40 time as Bijan Robinson (4.46 seconds).
 Teams that miss out on Jeanty will be heavily considering Hampton as their first-round selection.

-Skinny: Skattebo's 1,711 yards rushing and 2,316 total yards in 2024 were all second in FBS behind Jeanty.
+Arizona State running back Cam Skattebo's 1,711 yards rushing and 2,316 total yards in 2024 were all second in the FBS behind Jeanty.
 His 117 forced missed tackles were the second-most in a season since PFF began tracking them in 2016.
-In the CFP he went against the toughest competition in his career when he faced Texas and its top five defense in the Peach Bowl.
-Skattebo proceeded to put on a show where he rushed for 143 yards and two touchdowns, had eight receptions for 99 yards, and threw a 42-yard pass TD for good measure in ASU's 39-31 double-overtime loss.
+In the College Football Playoff, he went against the toughest competition in his career when he faced Texas and its top five defense in the Peach Bowl.
+Skattebo proceeded to put on a show where he rushed for 143 yards and two touchdowns, had eight receptions for 99 yards and threw a 42-yard touchdown for good measure in Arizona State's 39-31 double-overtime loss.
 He just missed out on a Heisman invite as he finished fifth in the voting.
 Skattebo is one of only two FBS players this century to rush for 1,700+ yards and have 600+ yards receiving in the same season.
 The other was Christian McCaffrey at Stanford in 2015.
 Skattebo's rise from FCS Sacramento State to Arizona State's CFP run has been remarkable.
 His production and 39.5-inch broad jump at the combine will make it tough on teams to pass on him.

-Skinny: Henderson is one of two Ohio State 1,000-yard running backs who could go in the first two days of the draft.
+TreVeyon Henderson is one of two Ohio State 1,000-yard running backs who could go in the first two days of the draft.
 His highest production came in his freshman season in 2021 when he rushed for 1,255 yards and 15 touchdowns.
-In 2024 he split time with Quinshon Judkins, but still had 1,016 yards, 7.1 yards per rush, and 10 rush touchdowns.
+In 2024 he split time with Quinshon Judkins but still had 1,016 yards, 7.1 yards per rush and 10 rushing touchdowns.
 Since 2021, he has had more rush yards (3,768) and the highest yards per rush (6.4) in the Big Ten.
 And only Michigan's Blake Corum had more rush touchdowns than Henderson's 42.
-If his production over the last four years didn't impress scouts then his performance at the combine, when he showed off his athleticism with a 4.43 second 40-yard dash and 38.5-inch vertical jump, certainly did.
-His top speed of 23.38 mph was second-fastest among all running backs who ran at the combine.
+If his production over the last four years didn't impress scouts, than his performance at the combine, when he showed off his athleticism with a 4.43-second 40-yard dash and 38.5-inch vertical jump, certainly did.
+His top speed of 23.38 miles per hour was second-fastest among all running backs who ran at the combine.

-Skinny: After having 1,000+ yards rushing and 15 rush touchdowns in each of his first two seasons at Ole Miss, Judkins took his talents to Columbus in 2024 where he led the Buckeyes in rushing and to a CFP title.
+After having 1,000-plus yards rushing and 15 rushing touchdowns in each of his first two seasons at Ole Miss, Quinshon Judkins took his talents to Ohio State in 2024 during which he led the Buckeyes in rushing and to a College Football Playoff title.
 He's shown what he can do against top competition when he was named 2022 SEC Freshman of the Year and led the conference in rushing.
-When the lights were brightest, Judkins rushed for 100 yards and two touchdowns in the Buckeyes 2024 CFP title game victory over Notre Dame.
-Scouts will love his physical running style and the way he finishes off runs and they'll love that his 10-yard split in the 40-yard dash at the combine of 1.51 seconds was even faster than Hampton and his teammate Henderson's.
+When the lights were brightest, Judkins rushed for 100 yards and two touchdowns in the Buckeyes' 2024 College Football Playoff title game victory over Notre Dame.
+Scouts will love his physical running style and the way he finishes off runs, and they'll love that his 10-yard split in the 40-yard dash at the combine of 1.51 seconds was even faster than Hampton's and his teammate Henderson's

-Skinny: Johnson ranked in the top 10 in FBS in rush attempts (240, 10th), rush yards (1,537, sixth), rush touchdowns (21, tied for fifth), forced missed tackles (78, 10th), and yards after contact (1,060, fifth) in 2024.
-His size will immediately jump out to teams and when they turn on the film they'll see a one-cut back with a good burst who led a physical Big Ten Conference in almost every rushing category.
-A running back with his size and physicality will translate on Day 1 in the NFL so it will be interesting to see if an organization will spend a top 100 draft pick on him.
+Iowa's Kaleb Johnson ranked in the top 10 in FBS in rushing attempts (240, 10th), rushing yards (1,537, sixth), rushing touchdowns (21, tied for fifth), forced missed tackles (78, 10th) and yards after contact (1,060, fifth) in 2024.
+His size will immediately jump out to teams, and when they turn on the film, they'll see a one-cut back with a good burst who led a physical Big Ten Conference in almost every rushing category.
+A running back with his size and physicality will translate on Day 1 in the NFL, so it will be interesting to see if an organization will spend a top-100 draft pick on him.